This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Sudden Behavior Changes

-- Overactive roaming or pacing behavior.
+- Restlessness: Overactive roaming or pacing in its enclosure.

 Discharge From The Nose or Mouth